Pastry school students prepare breads in class at the Institute of Culinary Education

 9. High-Caliber Chef-Instructors and Faculty

-Esteemed teachers — like Mauro Rossi, who was an executive chef with the Patina Group, and Mishel LeDoux, who was a general manager at Jose Andres and Wolfgang Puck restaurants — are just a few of the experienced professionals instructing in ICE's kitchen classrooms.
-We set a high standard for skill, knowledge, expertise, passion, and of course, a love for teaching.
+Esteemed teachers — like Chayanin Pornsriniyom, who worked with Amanda Cohen at one-Michelin-starred Dirt Candy in New York for a decade, and Mishel LeDoux, who was a general manager at José Andrés and Wolfgang Puck restaurants.
+These are just two of the experienced professionals instructing in ICE programs.
+We set a high standard for skill, knowledge, expertise, passion and, of course, a love for teaching.

-10. Plant-Based Cooking is Part of Our Recipe
+10. Hotel Management and Plant-Based Cooking Are Part of Our Recipe

 A selection of spices in cups on a baking sheet